-The spinning lady is a representation of Clotho, one of the three Fates (or Moirea) in the Greek mythologie.
+The spinning lady is a representation of Clotho, one of the three Fates (or Moirea) in the Greek mythology.
 She is spinning the thread of Life, also called the thread of Destiny.
 In spinning this wire, Clothos is giving life to a person.
 Her sister Lachesis measures the wire and assigned fate to every human being.
 The third sister, Atropos, cuts the wire and decides in this way the moment of Death for everyone.
 In the same way as Clotho is giving life to a human being, the Sun is giving life to every living organism on Earth.

 “what are you doing?”

-“I'm looking for a honest man”.
+“I'm searching for an honest man”.

 “Is there anything I can do for you”?